FriendlyGeekStudios/FriendlyGeeksProgrammingCrashCourse/IntroductionToProgramming.md

 ```
 There are a few things to note here:
 - `case`: This indicates a specific condition variable that we might be interested in for our variable.
 If our variable matches the case value, the code in the body of the `case` operation will be executed.
 - `break`: Once you're satisfied with a specific `case` you can terminate the rest of the execution of `switch` statement by using a `break` statement.
-This will immediately jump to the next statement *after* the `switch` statement
+This will immediately jump to the next statement *after* the `switch` statement.
+If you do not `break` after matching a condition, then the `switch` statement will continue to check additional cases.
+In some scenarios this is appropriate behavior, but in most cases its not what you want.
 - `default`: If no `break` statement is used prior to checking reach this point, then the `default` clause will be executed
 ## Organization and Structure
 The last thing we will introduce in this topic is the function.
 A function is a series of statements that can be invoked or called from other parts of your code.
 This is super handy for reusing the same blocks of code that achieve a specific purpose.
 Thus far, we've been regularly using two functions: `main` and `printf`.